Penryn Campus: Buildings

-The original Tremough House which had been owned by the Foxe family, is used as administrative offices and further seminar space in addition to being the offices of the English department, whilst the old chapel has been converted into a lecture theatre.
+The original Tremough House is used as administrative offices and further seminar space in addition to being the offices of the English department, whilst the old chapel has been converted into a lecture theatre.
 The walled Italianate gardens and orchard between Tremough House and the Performance Centre are still intact and well maintained, with the annual FXU end of year Garden party held in these gardens.

 The Tremough Innovation Centre is a three-storey building on land acquired by Cornwall Council adjacent to the Campus.
 It provides resources for new and existing businesses.
 The building opened in January 2012 and it is managed by University of Plymouth, which also manages a similar innovation centre in Pool.

 Services

 With differing academic emphasis, but with an obvious need to provide student accommodation and non-academic staff for the smooth running of the campus facilities, the two universities collectively established the charity Tremough Campus Services.
 It is responsible for the overall maintenance of the site including the gymnasium, catering services, bars, shops and the student accommodation with profits going back to the two institutions.
 The charity also manages services on University College Falmouth's Woodlane Campus and further accommodation at Tuke House in Falmouth which was opened in 2006.
 From 2012/13 the organisation was renamed to "Falmouth Exeter Plus" with a new logo and website.